arungudelli/angularjswiki/content/en/fontawesome/fa-ad.md

-## Change Ad icon size
+## Change fa-ad icon size
-To increase Ad font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-ad.
+To increase fa-ad font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-ad.

 Increase in icon size will be relative to their parent container.